progayk/vuepress-project/docs/guides/firebase-vue-authentication.md

 With ES6 arrow function, this is lexical, meaning that it does not create its own this context.
 Instead, this has the original meaning from the enclosing context.

 By using ES6 arrow function, we can access `this.$router` and let the redirection take place.
 :::

+We now have a small Vue app using Firebase authentication system !

+All the sources are available on Github: [github.com/CaptainYouz/vue-firebase-tutorial](https://github.com/CaptainYouz/vue-firebase-tutorial).